Pipeloluwa-Oshinubi/Sales-Performance-Analytics/README.md

 #  Visualization & Insights

 An interactive Power BI dashboard was developed to present key trends and performance indicators.
-The dashboard file is located in the powerbi folder.
+The dashboard file is located in the #powerbi folder#.

 - Visualized revenue and profit trends across products channels and regions
 - Enabled stakeholders to explore seasonal trends and anomalies